-When a person gets alarmed from a doctor that if he or she continues with cigarettes or alcohol consumption, it will badly influence health and has a higher risk of heart disease.
+When a person gets alarmed by a doctor that if he or she continues with cigarettes or alcohol consumption, it will badly influence health and has a higher risk of heart disease.
 In this situation, surely this person will use all his efforts to limit this habit.

 Our habits like watching TV for a long time, keeping ourselves busy on social media are not different.